ASLRF (Alien Metals) LT-Debt-to-Total-Asset: 0.00 (As of Jun. 2025)

 * For other sections: All numbers are in millions except for per share data, ratio, and percentage.
 All currency related amount are indicated in the company's associated stock exchange currency.

 Alien Metals Ltd is a mining exploration and development company.
-The principal activity of the Group is to create and develop a multi-commodity portfolio of exploration and mining projects in jurisdictions with established mining communities, stable political backgrounds, and where strong operational controls can be assured.
-The company's focus is on precious and base metal commodities, with its operations located in proven mining jurisdictions.
-Its projects include Brockman Iron, Hancock Ranges, San Celso, Los Campos, Munni Munni North, Elizabeth Hill, and Donovan 2 project.
-The company's geographical segments are Mexico, Australia, and United Kingdom.
+The principal activity of the company is to create and develop a multi-commodity portfolio of exploration and mining projects in jurisdictions with established mining communities, stable political backgrounds, and where operational controls can be assured.
+The company focuses on iron ore, silver, nickel, copper, and PGM mineral resource exploration.
+Its projects include Brockman Iron, Hancock Ranges, Vivash Gorge, Elizabeth Hill, and the Munni Munni project, among others.
+It has two geographical segments, Australia and the United Kingdom.